 Promote the exchange of system protection knowledge, experiences, and maintenance practices within the Western Interconnection.

-Perform other tasks as appointed by the OC or EPAS.
+Perform other tasks as appointed by the Reliability Risk Committee (RRC) or EPAS.

 Committee Composition and Governance

 Membership

 The RWG shall be composed of members and alternates representing WECC members with four or more years of experience in the design or application of protection systems, or the analysis of protection system operations.